dobrushina/dobrushina.github.io/index.md

 - Eating disorders
 - Autism
 - ADHD
-- Consequences of brain injury: traumatic brain injury and stroke
+- Acquired brain injury: traumatic brain injury, stroke, brain tumors

 ### About me
 I was born in Moscow, Russia, and a year ago moved to Israel due to my disagreement with the actions of the Russian government.
 I am 38 years old, married, and I have three children.

 My basic education is medical (M.V.
 Lomonosov Moscow State University), although currently I do not work as a doctor.
-Being trained in neurology, for 10 years I worked with neurodiverse people (ASD, ADHD and other neurodevelopmental disorders, consequences of traumatic brain injury and stroke, neurooncology, mild cognitive impairment) and with psychosomatic syndromes.
+Being trained in neurology, for 10 years I worked with neurodiverse people (аutism, ADHD, dyslexia, dysgraphia, consequences of traumatic brain injury, stroke, brain tumors) and with psychosomatic syndromes.
 I have a Ph.D. degree and I combine psychotherapy with research in the field of neuroscience of emotion and embodiment.
 I use advanced MRI methods to study the brain networks regulating our emotional and physical states and to develop technologies supporting mental well-being.

 I completed a Master's program in psychological counseling in the Moscow State Psychological and Pedagogical Institute.
 I studied cognitive behavioral therapy (CBT) at the Beck Institute and completed individual and couples schema therapy courses certified by the International Association of Schema Therapy (ISST).
 Besides psychotherapy, I have strong skils in cognitive assessment and cognitive training, including improvement of attention.
 I am a member of ISST and I work under supervision.